azrafe7/vec2/README.md

 ====

 A 2D vector class for AS3.
-Supports many operations: dot and cross product, rotation, tests for proximity, find orthogonal vectors, interpolation and more.
+Supports many operations: dot and cross product, rotation, tests for proximity, find orthogonal vectors, clamping, interpolation and more.
 Check the [docs](http://azrafe7.github.io/vec2).

 Take a look at `Vec2Test.as` to see how to use this class.